-Repositories comprise sequences of statements instituting the operating limits, the patterns of inscription and transcription, the regularities and usages that comprise infrastructures in practice.
+Repositories comprise sequences of statements instituting the operating limits, the patterns of inscription and transcription, the regularities and usages that position subjects in infrastructures.
 These statements take effect, or implement something only through the coincidence that Foucault describes here.
-The subject of the statement is also the subject of the operation, Foucault claims (and he is describing here what he terms a 'discursive formation').
+The subject of the statement is also the subject of the operation.
 This is reminiscent of more recent accounts of performativity and things, but the embodiment of the operation in the statement -- and effectively I am suggesting that the repository name refers to such statements -- also mobilises future statements and operations.
 How so, in terms of what happens on Github repositories?

-One way to discriminate this linking of subjects and operations appears in all the repository names associated with jQuery that are not simply clones of the jquery/jquery repository.
-That is, the vast majority of the repository names in which jquery appears also contain some other name.
-Composite names comprise much of the proliferating bulk on Github at various levels.
+The combinatorial repetition and imitation of repositories also thickens infrastructures through small variations and combinations.
+While several thousand repositories directly clone jquery/jquery, the remainder vary it.
+The vast majority of the repository names in which jquery appears also contain some other name.
+Composite names comprise much of the proliferating variation that combines jquery with other things.
 For instance, names such as:

 jquery-postcode-anywhere